Pro Metabolic Muffins (30g Protein, Gluten Free)

 I used sprouted gluten-free oat flour in this recipe.
 Sprouting reduces plant toxins, improves digestibility, and increases nutrient availability.

-To mimic the structure gluten provides, I pair oat flour with tapioca and a little gelatin
+To mimic the structure gluten provides, I pair oat flour with tapioca and a little gelatin.

 I recommend One Degree Organics Sprouted Oats, available online or at most natural food stores.